narendraj9/narendraj9.github.io/web/posts/sieve-of-eratos.markdown

 This post is inspired by the paper--
 [The Genuine Sieve of Eratosthenes](https://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf).
-Since I did the recreational activity of thinking about the wheels, I intend to talk about the construction of wheels and the fact that they exhibit [Monoid](http://mathworld.wolfram.com/Monoid.html) structure.
+Since I did the recreational activity of thinking about the wheels, I intend to talk about their construction and the fact that they exhibit [Monoid](http://mathworld.wolfram.com/Monoid.html) structure.

 Sieve of Eratosthenes
 ---------------------

-The problem we are trying to solve here is to find out all primes up to a given natural.
+The problem we are trying to solve here is to find out all primes up to a given natural number.
 Eratosthenes came up with an algorithm, famously known as the *Sieve of Eratosthenes*.
 The gist of the algorithm is to pick up a prime and then cross off all its multiples.